-Alison Chen’s practice focuses on U.S. federal income tax aspect of domestic and international transactions, primarily within the energy sector.
+Alison Chen’s practice focuses on the U.S. federal income tax aspects of domestic and international transactions, primarily within the energy sector.

 Practice and Background

 Ms. Chen’s practice focuses on federal income taxation of corporations, partnerships (including publicly traded partnerships, or MLPs) and limited liability companies, primarily in the energy sector.
 She has significant experience advising MLPs on capital formation, acquisition (including “dropdown” transactions) and recapitalization activities.
 She has served as tax counsel to both issuers and underwriters in connection with numerous MLP initial public offerings (IPO) and follow-on equity and debt offerings.
 Ms. Chen also advises clients on federal income tax matters in private equity transactions, mergers and acquisitions, reorganizations and financing transactions.

 Ms. Chen received her LL.M. in taxation from New York University School of Law.
 She received her J.D., cum laude, from the University of Houston Law Center and her B.A., with honors, from the University of Texas.
 Prior to joining Akin Gump Strauss Hauer & Feld LLP, Ms. Chen was a partner at another major U.S. law firm where she advised clients on U.S. federal income tax matters.

 Ms. Chen serves as the hiring partner for the Houston office.

 Ms. Chen’s representations from the last several years include acting as tax counsel to: